Alien-Worlds/the-lore/README.md

 Eskas jaw tightened as the loss hit home, but she forced herself to focus.
 Kalan, theyre boxing us in.
 We need to break their formation now.

 Kalans eyes narrowed as he studied the tactical display.
 His mind raced, calculating their options.
 Then, his voice rang out with resolve.
 Redirect power from auxiliary systems to propulsion.
-All ships, form a spearhead and punch through their weakest point—starboard midline.
+All ships, form a spearhead and punch through their weakest point-starboard midline.
 If were going to break their hold, we do it together.

 The Lopati ships shifted seamlessly, the Ark-ships leading the charge with their reinforced hulls absorbing the brunt of the assault.
 Plasma and ion fire rained down on them, the shields flaring brightly under the impact, but the Lopati pressed forward.

 As they closed in on Mareks starboard line, Kalan gave the order.
-Concentrate fire—cripple their lead ship
+Concentrate fire-cripple their lead ship

 The Lopati unleashed a coordinated barrage, their weapons converging on the enemys lead vessel.
 The ships shields faltered under the onslaught, and within moments, a massive explosion ripped through its hull.
 The shockwave destabilized the surrounding ships, creating a gap in Mareks formation.